lxc/linuxcontainers.org/content/lxc/contribute.md

 # Source code
-The current development version of LXC can be cloned from Github with:
+The current development version of LXC can be cloned from GitHub with:

     git clone git://github.com/lxc/lxc